Recons7/Garun-Framework/README.txt

 "Web Scrapping Script."

-"Phone number Informatics gathering Script"
+"Phone number Information gathering Script"

 "Is Site Down Script To Check wether Site is Down or Not ?"